Christ's Church, Rye: History of the parish

 In the late 1600s Rye, then part of the Colony of Connecticut, was served by Congregational and Presbyterian ministers elected by taxpaying households.
 In 1682 Rye was ceded to the royal Province of New York, raising the possibility of forming an Anglican church in the town.
 The Governor of New York, Benjamin Fletcher, seeking to make the Church of England the established church in the province, passed the Act for Settling a Ministry in 1693, which enabled justices of the peace to organize a meeting of landowners for the purpose of choosing churchwardens and vestrymen whose task it would be to appoint a minister.

 A meeting was convened in Rye on 28 February 1695 by Captain Joseph Theall at which two churchwardens and eight vestrymen were elected.
 After a period of political turmoil during which Rye briefly rejoined Connecticut, Colonel Caleb Heathcote, a local landowner who had previously helped to establish Trinity Church in Manhattan and other parishes in the area, turned his attention to Rye.
 In 1704 the Society for the Propagation of the Gospel in Foreign Parts sent the Rev. Thomas Pritchard to be the first Church of England clergyman to serve as rector of the area covering Rye, Mamaroneck and Bedford.

 Pritchard died the following year and was succeeded by the Rev. George Muirson, a Scotsman, who helped the town to raise taxes for the construction of a church building.
-Begun in 1706 on the site occupied by all subsequent churches, it was made of stone and wood from parishioners’ properties.
+Until then services had been held in various private residences, including the home of Timothy Knapp.
+Begun in 1706 on the site occupied by all subsequent churches, the church was made of stone and wood from parishioners’ properties.
 Known as Grace Church, it was a modest structure – 50 ft long, with no steeple or pews.
 Queen Anne provided gifts for the congregation, including a Bible, a Book of Common Prayer and silver communion ware.